chrislalos/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/csi-delauth-hook/index.md

 or an object containing a `appUser.profile` property set to one of the following values:

-- `FETCHED`: The user is authenticated successfully and profile is fetched successfully`
+- `FETCHED`: The user is authenticated successfully and the profile is fetched successfully`
 - `FAILED`: The operation failed and the detailed cause is in the error object

 For example to indicate that the user authenticates successfully and the profile is fetched successfully, you would return: